-No. Only the person whose name appears on the Smartcard can use the card.
+No. Only the person whose name appears on the Smartcard can use the card, either as ID or to digitally sign any documents.
 Allowing someone else to use your card may give rise to criminal/fraud penalties and possible civil liability if a contract proceeds on a fraudulent signature.
 Allowing someone else to use your card is the equivalent of encouraging someone to sign your name on a contract for you.
-Your Smartcard will be protected by a PIN code to ensure that only you can use it.
+The digital dignature on your Smartcard will be protected by a PIN code to ensure that only you can use it.

-If you've lost your card, you can cancel it by using the cancellation code provided to you via email on the day you registered your card.
+If you've lost your card, you can cancel your digital signature on it by using the cancellation code provided to you via email on the day you registered your card.
 Please follow this link and enter your cancellation code.
-You should also send an immediate email to email@example.com, advising the Society that your card has been lost.
+You should also send an immediate email to email@example.com, advising us that your card has been lost.

 The guidance for photographs and proof of identity documentation can be found here.

-We are encouraging members to focus on showing their new Smartcard card to those who ask for proof of practice, allowing the person to also check the details against the 'live' data on our website Find a solicitor function.
+We are encouraging members to focus on showing their new Smartcard card to those who ask for proof of practice, allowing the person to also check the details against the 'live' data.
+This can be done either by using Find a solicitor (using the solicitor's name) or the Solicitor status check (using the solicitor ID on the Smartcard).
 This provides a robust and secure form of identification.